userosettadev/rosetta-cli/README.md

 [![codecov](https://codecov.io/gh/userosettadev/rosetta-cli/graph/badge.svg?token=XOWMEPON83)](https://codecov.io/gh/userosettadev/rosetta-cli)

 # Getting Started
-Rosetta is a service that converts code into OpenAPI specification.
+Rosetta is a service that automatically generates an OpenAPI specification from code.

 ### Limitations
 - **Supported Languages**: Currently, _Rosetta_ exclusively supports Go.
 However, we are actively working on expanding language support.
-Stay tuned for updates :)
+If you want to support another language, [please let us know](https://github.com/userosettadev/rosetta-cli/discussions/5).
 - **Number of Runs**: The number of runs allowed is based on your account type.
 - **Project Size**: The maximum project size is based on your account type.